peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 **Returns:**

-* The sum of the two numbers.
-Returns not-a-number (NaN) if either operand is NaN.
+* The sum of the two numbers, that is, this arbitrary-precision rational number plus another arbitrary-precision rational number.

 **Throws:**